looeee/discoverthreejs-site/markdown/book/first-steps/built-in-geometries.md

 # Getting Creative with The Built-In Geometries

 The three.js core includes a large selection of basic geometric shapes.
-We've already seen two of these: {{< link path="/book/first-steps/first-scene/#the-geometry" title="our trusty `BoxBufferGeometry`" >}}, and the `SphereBufferGeometry` we introduced in the last chapter.
+We've already seen two of these: [our trusty `BoxBufferGeometry`]({{< relref "/book/first-steps/first-scene#the-geometry" >}} "our trusty `BoxBufferGeometry`"), and the `SphereBufferGeometry` we introduced in the last chapter.
 There are many other shapes besides these two, from basic cylinders and circles to exotic dodecahedrons.
 You can use these geometries like an infinite box of stretchy, squishy Lego to build nearly anything your imagination can come up with.

 The built-in geometries range from the mundane: